-After completing Semester II and course on Ancient History of Punjab, students of History will be able to identify and have a complete grasp on the sources & writings of Ancient History of Punjab
+After completing Semester II and course on Ancient History of Punjab students will be able to understand:

-- CO 1: Analyse the emergence of Mauryan, Gupta empires during the classical age in India - CO 2: To understand the various factors leading to rise and fall of empires and emergence of new dynasties and theirCulture, society, administration, polity and religion specifically of Kushans and Vardhanas in the Punjab - CO 3: Students will be adept in constructing original historical argument based on primary source material research - CO 4: To have an insight on the existing Literature of this period and understand the past developments in the lightof present scenario. - CO 5: To enable students to have thorough insight into the various forms/styles of Architecture and synthesis of Indo- Muslim Art and Architecture in Punjab
+CO 1: The reasons and impact of Alexander's invasions

+CO 1 (a): To understand the various factors leading to rise and fall of empires and emergence of new dynasties and their administration specifically of Maurya rule in general and Ashok in particular

+CO 2: art and architecture of Gupta period and the Indo-Greek style of architecture under Gandhara School

+CO 3: To have an insight into the socio-cultural history under Harshvardhan and punjab under the stated period

+CO 4: To enable students to have thorough insight into the various forms/styles of Architecture and synthesis of Indo - Greek Art and Architecture in Punjab

 Punjab History and Culture (C. 320 TO 1000 B.C.)
-Course Code- BVML-2431
+Course Code-BVML-2431